 Who Serves on the Sister City Commission?

-The Commission helps start dialogues between people with similar interests and needs in the areas of business, industry, culture, and governments.
+The Commission helps start dialogues between people.
 For more information - click here.

 To view a list of current members of the Greater Des Moines Sister City Commission - click here.